Aaron98990/ways-of-the-game/misconduct.md

 - "How can you call that when you're that far away?"
 - jumping in frustration or the universal "what?" gesture with hand(s) out or hand(s) on the head
 - the person disagreeing gets the last word in
+- finger wagging or pointing to locations of missed percieved offenses

 Players give information on how they want the game called.
 Take it in sometimes.